Associate Professor of Ophthalmology, Harvard Medical School

 Clinical Associate, Massachusetts General Hospital

 Dr. Ula V. Jurkunas received her M.D. degree Cum Laude from the University of Louisville in 2000 where she was a member of Alpha Omega Alpha Medical Honor Society.
-She is an Assistant Professor at Harvard Medical School and an Assistant Scientist at Schepens Eye Research Institute.
+She is an Associate Professor at Harvard Medical School and an Associate Scientist at Schepens Eye Research Institute.
 Additionally, she is a Clinical Associate in the Ophthalmology Department at Massachusetts General Hospital.

 Dr. Jurkunas is a clinician-scientist who performs corneal and refractive surgery at Massachusetts Eye and Ear and Mass.
 General, and basic science research at Schepens.
 She instructs residents and fellows in corneal, cataract, and refractive surgery and in the clinical management and diagnosis of corneal and refractive conditions.